TopGabri/Pac-Man/README.md

 ## 🧩 Provided Material & Dependencies

 For this assignment, we were given **a set of helper functions** to interface with the board peripherals — for example, functions to:
-- Turn LEDs on/off
 - Read button and joystick inputs
 - Draw on the LCD display
+- Handle timers

 These were built upon **ARM’s CMSIS library** for the LPC1768 microcontroller.